 Agendas

-There are two types of agenda: Working Group and Sub Group (SubG) (i.e., TG, SG, SC).

-For a SubG meeting during a WG session, there are two options:

-Maintain a separate document, which should be shown as an “Agenda” on the bottom left of the printed page.
-This is a submission on the document server using document, presentation or spreadsheet formats and using appropriate 802.11 submission templates for this purpose.

-Include the agenda as a Tab in the WG agenda document by emailing it to the WG chair.

-The WG agenda is a spreadsheet that includes the following:
+The TAG agenda is a spreadsheet that includes the following:

 A graphic showing overall use of time during the session.

-One or more tabs for the WG plenary meetings.
+A tab for the TAG plenary meeting agenda.

-A list of a document references for agendas posted on the document server corresponding to SubG option 1 above.
+A list of a document references for agendas posted on the document server corresponding to Sub Group option 1 above.

-One or more tabs supplied by SubGs containing their agendas corresponding to SubG option 2 above.

 Note that there are timing requirements on the posting of agendas prior to meetings that are specified elsewhere in this document.
-The choice of format by the TG does not affect these requirements.
+The choice of format by the TAG does not affect these requirements.